 Type 2 diabetes is a condition where the body can’t maintain a healthy blood glucose (sugar) levels, which can in turn lead to complications like heart and kidney disease.
-In Australia, more than 1.2 million people have been diagnosed with type 2 diabetes1, and it’s on the rise.
+Approximately 1.8 million Australians have diabetes1, and it’s on the rise.
 In fact, it's thought 2 million Australians are at high risk of developing the condition2.

 So what’s your risk of type 2 diabetes?
 Read on to understand your risk and what you can do to reduce your chances of developing the condition.